gopika25boe10127/digital-literacy-project/README.md

 # TASK 01

-# Task 1: Digital Literacy Poster Design
+# Digital Literacy Poster Design

 ### Overview
 As a Digital Ambassador, I designed a visual resource to educate my peers on the core pillars of digital literacy.
 The goal was to transform complex technical concepts into an accessible, engaging format for the university community.